MEDIA & DESIGN WORKSHOPS

 Exercises draw on the fields of performance studies, human computer interaction, experience design, literary theory, and information architecture and design.

-Participants sometimes make a toy, perform a bad interface, or remediate a performance or seminar paper into one or two smart media genres, ranging from theory comix to virtual installations to multimedia events.
+Participants sometimes make a toy, perform a bad interface, or transmediate research into one or two smart media genres, ranging from theory comix to virtual installations to multimedia events.

-This workshop focused on presenting research to public audiences, concentrating on the ways that storytelling, images, and performance techniques can enhance faculty’s ability to engage non-specialists with their research.
-Sponsored by the Office of Faculty Development and Diversity, Office of Engagement Initiatives, and the Cornell University Library.
+Faculty workshop leaders focus on ways that professional websites, presentations, comics, and other forms of transmedia knowledge can enhance faculty fellows’ research, concentrating on the use of storytelling, images, and performance techniques to enhance research and its communication.
+Sponsored by the Office of Faculty Development and Diversity, Office of Engagement Initiatives, Center for Teaching Innovation, and the Cornell University Library.
 More info here.

 Resistance and Tactical Media Workshop.
 The People’s School Teach-In, Cornell University, January, 2017.